lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ## Make it Recurrent (Universal Transformer)

-The **Universal Transformer** ([Dehghani, et al. 2019](https://arxiv.org/abs/1807.03819)) combines self-attention in Transformer with the recurrent mechanism in RNN, aiming to benefit from both the long-term global receptive field of Transformer and the learned inductive biases of RNN.
+The **Universal Transformer** ([Dehghani, et al. 2019](https://arxiv.org/abs/1807.03819)) combines self-attention in Transformer with the recurrent mechanism in RNN, aiming to benefit from both a long-term global receptive field of Transformer and learned inductive biases of RNN.

-Rather than going through a fixed number of layers, the Universal Transformer dynamically adjusts the number of steps using an [ACT](#adaptive-computation-time-act) mechanism.
+Rather than going through a fixed number of layers, Universal Transformer dynamically adjusts the number of steps using [adaptive computation time](#adaptive-computation-time-act).
 If we fix the number of steps, an Universal Transformer is equivalent to a multi-layer Transformer with shared parameters across layers.

 On a high level, the universal transformer can be viewed as a recurrent function for learning the hidden state representation per token.
 The recurrent function evolves in parallel across token positions and the information between positions is shared through self-attention.